Daniel15/Website/Daniel15.Web/Posts/2009-05-09-this-will-be-song.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2009/05/this-will-be-song

+---

 Another song that I liked but couldn't find the lyrics to...
 Actually this one was from a mix, I've clipped it out and so I could have it as a separate MP3 file.

 As for normal blogging, I'll resume eventually.
 Once I get university assignments and such sorted out, I guess.